 Programme Director, WWF-India

-With a coastline of over 8000 km, two major island chains, and an Exclusive Economic Zone of over 2.20 million square kilometer, India is host to a wide array of marine and coastal ecosystems ranging from mangroves, coral reefs, seagrass, intertidal habitats, sandy and rocky beaches, estuaries, salt marshes that hosts an astonishing variety of biodiversity.
-These ecosystems are also critical sources for livelihood and food security for over 30% of our nation’s population.
+With a coastline of over 8000 km, two major island chains, and an Exclusive Economic Zone of over 2.20 million square kilometer, India is host to a wide array of marine and coastal ecosystems, ranging from mangroves, coral reefs, seagrass, intertidal habitats, sandy and rocky beaches, estuaries and salt marshes, that hosts an astonishing variety of biodiversity.
+These ecosystems are also critical sources of livelihood and food security for over 30% of our nation’s population.

 India has 936 species of marine algae, 2000 species of molluscs, 388 species of sea slugs, 38 species of lobsters and 120 species of hermit crabs.
 We have 15000 species of sponges and 627 species of hard corals.
-The oceans around us are home to a total of 2618 species of fish species from coastal and marine ecosystems.
-Lakshadweep Island alone has recorded more than 603 species (Jones and Kumaran 1980) while 1000 species have been reported from Andaman & Nicobar Islands.
+The oceans around us are home to a total of 2618 species of fish from coastal and marine ecosystems.
+The Lakshadweep Islands alone have recorded more than 603 species (Jones and Kumaran 1980) and 1000 species have been reported from Andaman & Nicobar Islands.
 A total of 55 species of commercial shrimps and prawns have been recorded in India, the east coast of India contributes to 24.5% and west coast contributes to 75.3% to the country’s production as wild caught.

 Michael looks after marine related projects in Odisha and actively interacts with communities to sensitize them on wildlife conservation.
 He is also involved in conservation of marine turtles and dolphins and takes an avid interest in wildlife photography.